mdh266/PECS/Documentation/README.md

 \section Overview

 \subsection Introduction
-This software is designed to numerically simulate a coupled system of reaction diffusion equations that describe the macroscopic dynamics of charge transport in photoelectrochemical (PEC) solar cell.
-The main objective is to accurately capture the reactive dynamics of the semiconductor-electrolyte interface.
-The underlying spatial descritizations are based on the local discontinuous Galerkin (LDG_System::LDG) and mixed finite element method (MixedPoisson::MixedFEM).
-The use of specific tailored implicit-explicit (IMEX) methods to capture transient solutions of the time dependent nonlinear systems of PDES.
-The main class in which everything is put together is in SOLARCELL::SolarCellProblem.
+This software is designed the dynamics of the reactive interface between a semiconductor and electrolyte.
+The interface of the two makes up a half cell of a
+<a href="https://en.wikipedia.org/wiki/Photoelectrochemical_cell">photoelectrochemical cell</a>
+which can use solar energy to convert water into hydrogen fuel.
+Material choices and designs can be chosen by the user through the input file <code>input_file.prm</code>.

 \subsection Requirements